-Council Member Mecham asked Mayor Hunsaker if there was a suggested salary for this position and Mayor Hunsaker responded that yes there were suggestions but there that it was ultimately up to the Council.
+Council Member Mecham asked Mayor Hunsaker if there was a suggested salary for this position and Mayor Hunsaker responded that yes there were suggestions but there that it was ultimately up to the council.

-Council Member Miller suggested the Leisure Services department should report firmly to the Assistant City Manager but also be responsible to the City Manager.
+Council Member Miller suggested the Leisure Services Department should report to the Assistant City Manager which would expand his responsibility and further justify an increase in salary.

-Motion: Council Member Montoya motioned to approve Resolution 12-08-2019, "A Resolution Authorizing an Employment Offer and Possible Employment Agreement for the Assistant City Manager Position" including a salary increase equal to 6.2% due to additional duties and responsibilities.
+Motion: Council Member Montoya motioned to approve Resolution 12-08-2019, "A Resolution Authorizing an Employment Offer and Possible Employment Agreement for the Assistant City Manager Position" including a salary increase equal to 6.2% of his current salary due to additional duties and responsibilities he will undertake.